ddrohan/web-app-dev-labs/lab4/step_2.md

 Rename the extracted folder, (or copy your own version) to **donationweb-4.0**

-Just ot be safe, navigate to your **donationweb-4.0** folder and type the following to launch the server
+Just to be safe, navigate to your **donationweb-4.0** folder and type the following to launch the server

 ```
 npm start